wp-plugins/soundy-background-music/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://webartisan.ch/en/products/soundy#war_donate

 The Soundy plugin allows to play a sound track when a page is displayed.
-A sound track can be associated with individual pages or posts.

 == Description ==
 The Soundy Background music plugin allows to play a background music when a page or post is displayed.
 The sound track is embeded in the page by means of the HTML 5 audio tag.
 This way, the plugin is compatible with all modern user devices (smartphones, tablets, laptops and desktops of all vendors).
 A background music can be associated with all pages or all posts or with individual pages or posts.
 A Play/Pause button can also be displayed anywhere in the pages and posts.
 Defaults can be set in the settings page of the plugin.
 Individual post and page plugin settings can be configured in the Edit Page and Edit Post forms.
 In the plugin settings page, an audio track can be set per default, a play and pause button image can be uploaded and positioned anywhere.
 This Play/Pause button can be positioned in a corner of the document or in a corner of the window.
 It can also be positioned with a template tag typically in the document header or with a shortcode in the content.

 == Installation ==
-- Upload this plugin to the /wp-content/plugins/ directory and unzip it, or simply upload the zip file within your wordpress installation.
+* Upload this plugin to the /wp-content/plugins/ directory and unzip it, or simply upload the zip file within your wordpress installation.
-- Activate the plugin through the \'Plugins\' menu in WordPress.
+* Activate the plugin through the 'Plugins' menu in WordPress.
-- To set up plugin defaults, go to Settings > Soundy in the admin area and fill out the form.
+* To set up plugin defaults, go to Settings > Soundy in the admin area and fill out the input fields.
-- Happy Soundy Music !
+* Happy Soundy Music !

 == Frequently Asked Questions ==
 = Is it possible to have different sound tracks for different posts and pages. =